Overview

 Testing

-An endpoint is available at/api/test
+An endpoint is available at /api/test

-Search
+Archive Search

 The Search endpoint provides facilities to search Arlula and its suppliers for satellite imagery.